MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 1. Click **Provision**.
 1. Wait for the provisioning to complete.
 If successful, you will see the message `Modified attributes (successful)`.

-You can also optionally verify what Microsoft Entra will provision when a user goes out of scope of the application.
+You can also optionally verify what the Microsoft Entra provisioning service will provision when a user goes out of scope of the application.

 1. Select **Users and groups**.
 1. Select the test user, then select **Remove**.